Launch window and location:

-Space View Park is about 14 miles from SLC-40, but is popular due to its relatively unobstructed view of the pad.
+Space View Park is about 14 miles from SLC-40 and is a popular viewing location.

-Jetty Park is only 6 miles from LZ-1, making it the absolute best place to be to experience the booster landing.
-Though it won’t offer the best view of the launch with the pad being over 11 miles away and line of sight being blocked by mangroves and trees.
+Jetty Park is also a popular viewing location, though it won’t offer the best view of the launch with the pad being around 11 miles away and line of sight being blocked by mangroves and trees.

-Kennedy Space Center’s Observation Gantry tickets are now SOLD OUT.
+Kennedy Space Center Visitor Complex tickets are SOLD OUT.

 Where will the Launch360 crew be filming from?: